 There are plenty of free firewalls available for home networks.
 With Windows 10/8.1/7, you do not need a separate firewall, as the built-in Windows firewall is good.
 For extra protection, you can turn on the firewall in your router/modem.
-But if you think you need even better firewall to protect your data, Sophos is a new release you may want to consider.
+But if you think you need an even better firewall to protect your data, Sophos is a new release you may want to consider.
 The article checks out the features of Sophos Free Essential Network Firewall.

 Sophos UTM Free Essential Network Firewall

-One of the editions is the ready to use VMware Virtual Appliance and the second edition is a software application.
+One of the editions is ready to use VMware Virtual Appliance and the second edition is a software application.

-You will need a dedicated computer to use Sophos firewall application.
+You will need a dedicated computer to use the Sophos firewall application.
 By dedicated, I mean that the computer will have its Windows installation files rewritten.
 That won’t spoil your network configuration and will use Sophos as a virtual hardware firewall.
 This type of configuration ensures maximum protection against unauthorized attempts to get into your network.